TechSir3n/String/README.md

-# Full implementation of the String class
+# implementation of the String class

 ##### Equality operator